carbon-language/carbon-lang/llvm/docs/LangRef.rst

 A ``cmpxchg`` instruction can also take an optional ":ref:`syncscope <syncscope>`" argument.

+The instruction can take an optional ``align`` attribute.
+The alignment must be a power of two greater or equal to the size of the `<value>` type.
+If unspecified, the alignment is assumed to be equal to the size of the '<value>' type.
+Note that this default alignment assumption is different from the alignment used for the load/store instructions when align isn't specified.

 The pointer passed into cmpxchg must have alignment greater than or equal to the size in memory of the operand.